rng-guy/NFSMWBartender/README.txt

 v1.9.00: Added fixes for Heat levels above 5 resetting and missing menu textures in Career mode v1.9.01: It's a bird!
 It's a plane!
-No, it's yet another fresh batch of phrasing corrections!
+No, it's yet another fresh batch of phrasing corrections! v1.9.02: Added information about how individual bug fixes are enabled / disabled to README